DiTo97/video-to-pptx/src/video-to-pptx/tests/stubs/README.md

+# Stubs

-A folder of stubs, e.g. fake responses/JSON for data or models.
+A folder of stubs, e.g. fake responses or JSON, for data or models.